-Philippines President urged ASEAN leader not to choose sides between the US and China but to steer an independent course.
+Philippines President urged ASEAN leaders not to choose sides between the US and China and to steer an independent course.
 He spoke of the rise of the ‘dragon in a world still dominated by a soaring eagle’ as the overspilling tensions caused by the trade war at this summit were too great to mask over.
 The days of global consensus are well and truly over.

 The planned announcement of the biggest free trade deal in the world tomorrow at the ASEAN summit is off.
-As the high-level meeting of world leaders moved onto photo shoots on Sunday, what has emerged more than anything from this ASEAN summit is the sense that the bloc finds itself pulled between the US and China in what are deepening divisions between the two powers.
-The UN leader, Antonio Guterres, warned at the summit that the world faces the real prospect of being fractured into two spheres with separate economies, currencies and internet systems.
+As the high-level meeting of world leaders moved onto photo opportunities on Sunday what has emerged more than anything from this ASEAN summit is the sense that the bloc finds itself pulled between the US and China in what are deepening divisions between the two powers.
+The UN leader, Antonio Guterres, warned at the summit that the world faced the real prospect of being fractured into two spheres with separate economies, currencies and internet systems.

 The consensus from the ASEAN Summit in Muang Thong Thani outside Bangkok as leaders of the 10 nation bloc posed for a photocall on Sunday was that the expected breakthrough on the Regional Comprehensive Economic Partnership deal would not materialise as hoped for on Monday even with the framework to be put in place in the coming months.

 RCEP free trade deal must wait until February 2020

 It is now expected that it will be February 2020 before that point is reached as it is understood that India at the last minute, raised questions and dug its heels in preventing the deal being put to bed.